Aliases for XDH Gene

 GeneCards Summary for XDH Gene

 XDH (Xanthine Dehydrogenase) is a Protein Coding gene.
-Diseases associated with XDH include xanthinuria, type i and hereditary xanthinuria.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and iron ion binding.
+Diseases associated with XDH include Xanthinuria, Type I and Xanthinuria, Type Ii.
+Among its related pathways are Caffeine Pathway, Pharmacokinetics and Thiopurine Pathway, Pharmacokinetics/Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron ion binding.
 An important paralog of this gene is AOX1.

 UniProtKB/Swiss-Prot Summary for XDH Gene